Rebecca, Alfred Hitchcock

 British elegance and American money combined make Alfred Hitchcock’s Rebecca a visual delight.

-I’m not sure which of Alfred Hitchcock’s films is his best, but I have no problem choosing which is the most beautiful.
+I’m unsure which of Alfred Hitchcock’s films is his best, but I have no problem choosing the most beautiful.
 That would be Rebecca, a 1940 release combining British elegance with the kind of production values American money can buy.
 Rebecca may also be Hitchcock’s most twisted film, and that’s saying something for a man who also directed Vertigo, Marnie, and Frenzy.

 Rebecca can also be viewed as a psychological fable about an innocent young woman spirited away from the ordinary, daylight world into a dark universe of shadows, where evil lurks at every turn and the smiling faces often hide wicked intentions.
 This world is haunted by a phantom named Rebecca who is never seen but whose name is constantly on everyone’s lips and whose presence is felt everywhere.
 Our heroine must learn to navigate this nether world, and she makes some nearly fatal blunders in the beginning, but like any true hero on a journey she persists and returns to the normal world a changed but better person, having shed her childhood innocence and assumed the mantle of a mature woman who can face life.
 While most of us would prefer to live in the daylight world, we’re also fascinated by the world of shadows, and it takes a masterful director like Hitchcock to take us there and back.